NeuroJSON/jdata/JData_specification.md

 if present; "data" is the "value" of the object.
 When the inquired data object is an element in an array, the returned name must be empty.

-A JData-compliant library should also allow users to retrieve the type and the children count of the node via the below interfaces
+A JData-compliant parser should also allow users to retrieve the type and the children count of the node via the below interfaces
 ```
     JD_NodeType type = JD_GetType(JD_Node item)